daz4126/Nanny-State/README.md

 </div>

-The state is the single source of truth in the application and it can only be changed using the `Update` function, ensuring that any changes are deterministic with predictable outcomes.
+In NANNY STATE, the state is everything.
+It is the single source of truth in the application and it can only be changed using the `Update` function, ensuring that any changes are deterministic with predictable outcomes.
 The view is an HTML representation of the data stored in the state.
 When a user interacts with the page, the `Update` function changes the state and the view is automatically re-rendered to reflect these changes.

 ## Background